Peel and Eat Brined Grilled Garlic Lemon Shrimp

 Place the shrimp in a large, resealable plastic bag and pour in the marinade.
 Press the air out of the bag and seal tightly.
 Turn the bag to distribute the marinade around all the shrimp, place the bag in a bowl and refrigerate for 30 to 45 minutes.

-These plates would work perfectly for serving.
+These white plates (shown below) would work perfectly for serving.
 The skewers are 12 inches and the plates are 14 inches long.

 Serving Suggestion: Sweet Chili Brussels Sprouts